Hyuse98/nikke-hub-backend/README.md

 # Nikke Hub

-Nikke Hub é um projeto pessoal de estudo feito com proposito de botar em pratica varios conceitos que aprendi na minha graduação em ciencias da computação.
+Nikke Hub is a personal study project created with the purpose of putting into practice various concepts that I learned during my degree in Computer Science, because that everything here is overengineering.

-Falando sobre o projeto, o intuiro dele é facilitar a visualização e acompanhamento dos personagens de um jogo gacha chamado **GODDESS OF VICTORY: NIKKE**, onde sera é possivel (porque eu ainda não fiz :p) adicionar os personagens a sua coleção e assim conseguir fazer as operações de atualizar os dados delas, leveis de skills, equipamentos e etc, e ainda não tem uma interface por enquanto.
+Speaking about the project, its goal is to facilitate the visualization and tracking of characters from a gacha game called **GODDESS OF VICTORY: NIKKE**, where it will be possible (since I haven't done it yet :p) to add characters to your collection and thus be able to perform operations to update their data, skill levels, equipment, and so on.
+Currently, there is no user interface.

-## Tecnologias Utilizadas
+## Technologies Used

-- **Linguagem**: Kotlin
+- **Language**: Kotlin
 - **Framework**: Spring Boot, Spring Cloud, Spring Data, Hibernate
-- **Banco de dados**: PostgreSQL, MongoDB, Redis
+- **Database**: PostgreSQL, MongoDB, Redis
-- **Ferramentas**: Docker, Kubernetes, Zipkin, Prometheus, Grafana, OpenTelemetry
+- **Tools**: Docker, Kubernetes, Zipkin, Prometheus, Grafana, OpenTelemetry

-## Arquitetura
+## Architecture

-- **Client**: Quem vai consumir o sistema geralmente um Frontend, mas aqui esta sendo Curl e Postman
+- **Client**: The system consumer, generally a frontend, but currently, it is Curl and Postman
-- **Ingress Nginx**: Um LoadBalancer que vai distribuir a cargar entre varios pods e unico ponto de entrada para o sistema no kubernetes
+- **Ingress Nginx**: A LoadBalancer that will distribute the load among several pods and serve as the single entry point for the system in Kubernetes
-- **Gateway**: Responsavel por rotear para APIs e fornecer preocupações transversais a elas, como: segurança, monitoramento/métricas e resiliência
+- **Gateway**: Responsible for routing to APIs and providing cross-cutting concerns such as security, monitoring/metrics, and resilience
-- **Service Discovery**: Serviço responsavel por registro de serviços, permitindo que um serviço conheça os outro dinamicamente
+- **Service Discovery**: Service responsible for service registration, allowing dynamic service-to-service communication
-- **Config Server**: Serviço que armazena e distribui configuração para os serviços
+- **Config Server**: Service that stores and distributes configuration to other services
-- **OpenTelemetry Collector**: Coleta Tracing, Metricas e Logs dos serviços e distribui para as ferramentas necessarias para o processamento
+- **OpenTelemetry Collector**: Collects Tracing, Metrics, and Logs from services and distributes them to the necessary tools for processing
-- **Zipkin**: Ferramenta responsavel por fornecer os Traces e Spans emitidos por um serviço em tempo real
+- **Zipkin**: Tool responsible for providing Traces and Spans emitted by a service in real-time
-- **Prometheus**: Ferramenta responsavel por fornecer as Metricas de um serviço em tempo real
+- **Prometheus**: Tool responsible for providing service metrics in real-time
-- **Grafana**: Plataforma para integrar ferramentas de metricas como Zipkin e Prometheus, para exibição do dados em dashboards
+- **Grafana**: Platform for integrating metric tools like Zipkin and Prometheus, displaying data in dashboards

-### Diagramas
+### Diagrams
 ![Arch.png](src/main/resources/images/Arch.png)

-## Observabilidade
+## Observability

 ### Grafana
 ![Grafana.png](src/main/resources/images/Grafana.png)